 Strategic Cultivation of Future Structures

 After the Ad Hoc Committee's review of faculty scholarship practices the faculty voted to amend the Faculty Scholarship Committee's charge to include "the support of faculty scholarship through workshops, colloquia, mentoring, and other occasions for academic interchange."
-Development of the Faculty Scholarship Committee to meet this charge has been a priority for me as chair, and I have done so in the form of a collaboration with Rob Sieczkiewicz and the library.
+Developing the Faculty Scholarship Committee to meet this charge has been a priority for me as chair, and I have done so in the form of a collaboration with Rob Sieczkiewicz and the library.
 Since the 2015-2016 academic year, my first year as chair, CFS and the library have co-hosted events in the library, room 104, twice a semester for faculty to present their scholarship.
 Three faculty present at each event; Rob and I curate the series to include faculty from a mix of disciplines and at various stages in their careers.
 We advertise the events and I introduce each faculty member with a biography that recognizes their accomplishments.
-Presentations are short, no more than fifteen minutes each, yet still allow the university community to get a swift sense of the exciting work that faculty are currently engaged in doing.
+Presentations are short, roughly fifteen minutes each, yet still allow the university community to get a swift sense of the exciting work that faculty are currently engaged in doing.
 This year Rob and I will continue the series and have added an event, scheduled for November 8th, focused on university resources for faculty research, giving faculty the opportunity to find out about external grant resources, the FSC grant process, the digital commons publishing opportunities, and other valuable resources.
 This will extend the event series further towards mentoring as we maintain our goal of recognizing the importance of scholarship to the Susquehanna community.
 These events are well-attended: we draw between twenty to forty audience members.
 Faculty and staff feedback upon participating and attending these events has been overwhelmingly positive and I feel confident that these sessions significantly enrich the culture of scholarship at Susquehanna.

 Work on the Ad Hoc Committee gave me an initial taste of the variety and vitality of our colleagues' scholarship—and our collective hunger for scholarship to be further recognized as central to the university.
 It is gratifying to work at an institution where I've had the opportunity to play a central role in shifting the attention of our community towards recognizing and supporting the inspiring work that our colleagues continue to perform.